MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/remote-laptop-disconnects-wireless-network.md

 # Remote laptop disconnects from wireless network

-This issue may occur when a remote desktop client connects to a laptop computer by using an 802.1x wireless network.
-Intermittently, the laptop disconnects from the wireless network and does not automatically reconnect.
+This issue may occur when a Remote Desktop client connects to a laptop computer by using an 802.1x wireless network.
+The laptop intermittently disconnects from the wireless network and doesn't automatically reconnect.

 This is a known issue that occurs when the network authentication setting for the wireless network connection is **User authentication**.